December 2009

 A smart grid that simply provides energy information to home owners and building owners, and presumes that they will manually turn off lights and equipment and reset thermostats will flounder.
 To a large extent, the success of the smart grid will depend on the control systems within the buildings and the seamless and automated interaction between the building and the grid.
 Most buildings will need to integrate their control sub-systems, provide more sensors for the sub-systems and larger buildings will need to provide sub-metering.
 Proprietary building control systems will be unable to communicate and interact with the grid without some gateway or middleware.
 BACnet is identified in the first draft of operational standards as the preferred facility communication protocol for the meter interface.
 Here are some examples of how this may play out for residential, commercial and institutional buildings.

-[an error occurred while processing this directive] For residential the typical setup for a demand response program will be smart thermostats, control switches on the air conditioning and water heater and a display for providing energy information.
+Overload.
+There are too many processes running under this userid.
+Please wait a minute and try again. (fork failed) For residential the typical setup for a demand response program will be smart thermostats, control switches on the air conditioning and water heater and a display for providing energy information.
 Smart thermostats will allow a homeowner to set the temperature but outside of a certain range around the set point, the utility grid would control temperature.
 The same is true for switches on air conditioning and major equipment.

 Larger commercial and institutional buildings will probably need to upgrade and integrate their building control systems, install metering systems with sufficient granularity, and potentially address the connection of wind, thermal and solar energy sources into the grid.
 Interestingly, one of the recent Smart Grid Investment Grants from the US government went to Honeywell ($11.4 million).
 They will provide automated peak pricing response for about 700 customers.
 Honeywell is planning a two step approach: first work with customers to develop a schedule of which equipment, banks of lights and power loads can be reduced during peak pricing and for how long; the second step utilizing their Tridium platform with the Open ADR standard to communicate with the grid and in turn control the building systems.